effectai/dApp-Label-Image/README.md

 # Effect-Network-dApp

-An easy to use dApp starter template for the Effect Network
+An easy-to-use dApp starter template for the Effect Network

 ## Build Setup